80 years of freedom

 stories

-Personal stories show how the war has its effect during and after the war.
-You get to know people, so you can empathize with their situations.
-Choices from then can also occur in the present.
-Do you have a story that touched you?
+Personal stories show the impact of the war during and after the war.
+You'll get to know people, allowing you to empathize with their situations.
+Choices made back then can also resonate today.
+Do you have a story that has touched you?
 A family story or something that has stayed with you?
-What motivates you to cherish today's freedom?
+What motivates you to cherish the freedom of today?
 Take this story with you on the Freedom Path and share it during your walk.

-Inspiration for your participation consists of diaries of Allied and/or German soldiers, eyewitness accounts of civilians, stories from the resistance, hiding and persecution of Jews, being a child, collaborating with the enemy, fleeing from the enemy and the gray area in between.
-These are all stories that, from the perspective of their impact, can also be a situation of war and conflict today.
-This also includes the impact on second and third generations of all these types of stories.
-They may be stories from the present.
+Inspiration for your participation comes from diaries of Allied and/or German soldiers, eyewitness accounts from civilians, stories from the resistance, hiding and the persecution of Jews, childhood, collaborating with the enemy, fleeing the enemy, and the gray area in between.
+All stories whose impact can also be reflected in a situation of war and conflict today.
+This also includes the impact on second and third generations of all these stories.
+These stories can be from the present.

 22 stages